MateuszTk/CharEngine/README.md

 ## Building
-Use this command in the ./CharEngine/Examples directory to compile the Char Engine sample project
+Use the following commands in the ./CharEngine/Examples directory to compile the Char Engine sample project
 #### Linux:
-If you don't have SDL install it first.
+If you don't have SDL install it first:
 ```sh
 sudo apt-get install libsdl2-ttf-dev
 ```